Skip to content

 Relevant Published, Peer-Reviewed Research

-Currently, there are no published, peer-reviewed research studies for Voices: A Program of Self-Discovery and Empowerment for Girls.
+• There are currently no published, peer-reviewed research studies on outcomes with the appropriate target population for the topic area(s) in which Voices: A Program of Self-Discovery and Empowerment for Girls has been reviewed.

 Additional References